Quick Answer

 A lot of new investors assume the first successful flip has to be dramatic: huge value gap, aggressive rehab, fast resale, and a big headline profit.
 In reality, the best first flip is usually much more ordinary.
 It is a straightforward house in a liquid market, with a scope that can be managed, comps that make sense, and enough margin to survive normal surprises.

 Beginners do better when they choose clarity over excitement.
 A less glamorous deal with dependable resale demand is usually a better teacher than a complicated property that only works if every assumption is perfect.
+Think single-family homes in suburban neighborhoods where renovated three-bedroom, two-bathroom houses sell consistently within 30 to 45 days.
+Those markets give you room to learn without betting everything on a niche buyer pool.

 Start with the resale market, not the renovation fantasy.
 Look at recent renovated comparables, how quickly they sold, what kind of buyer they attracted, and whether your finished property would actually compete with them.
 Then look at the purchase price, rehab budget, holding costs, selling costs, and financing costs together.
 If the spread is thin before the project even starts, the risk is already too high.